Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 > [!NOTE]
 > Can you evaluate the density of your posterior?
 Then you should most
 > likely **not** be using this or any other ABC package!
-A
-> traditional MCMC algorithm will be much more efficient.
+> Conventional MCMC algorithm will be much more efficient.

 ## Installation